 4. Mix the batter with clean hands before fermenting.
 This helps with fermentation.

 5. The right amount of warmth is needed.
 If you live in a cold place, it can take longer to ferment.
-Place the batter in the oven with light turned on.
+Place the batter in the oven with the light turned on.

 What can I do with the batter if it did not ferment well?

-Making idli & dosa with this batter
+Making Idli & Dosa with this batter

 Idli batter in molds